ibexa/documentation-developer/docs/customer_management/cp_page_builder.md

 - Customer Group identifier.
 You can find it in the **Summary** section of the Company.
 - Location remote ID of Customer Portal container or Customer Portal page.
 You can find it in the **Details** section.

-Portals will be displayed to the Customer Group in order specified in the configuration based on company member's permissions.
+Portals are displayed to the Customer Group in order specified in the configuration based on company member's permissions.

 #### Custom portal mapping